agnihotriaditi/final_year_project/README.md

 Featurs included in this project: user features:

-register and login users.
+-register and login users.

-post images can be uploaded using camera or file system.
+-post images can be uploaded using camera or file system.

-pagination on every pages.
+-pagination on every pages.

-Dark mode.
+-Dark mode.

-copy link of post.
+-copy link of post.

-report post for spam.
+-report post for spam.

-search other users by username.
+-search other users by username.

-user suggestions menu.
+-user suggestions menu.

-saved posts page.
+-saved posts page.

-delete posts and comments.
+-delete posts and comments.

-admin panel is included.
+-admin panel is included.

-Explore page to view other posts by random users.
+-Explore page to view other posts by random users.

-profile page.
+-profile page.

-edit profile page user data.
+-edit profile page user data.

-password is stored in database in encrypted format with salt.
+-password is stored in database in encrypted format with salt.

-create and edit posts.
+-create and edit posts.

-like ,comment, share and edit posts.
+-like ,comment, share and edit posts.

-posts include text(caption) and image(s).
+-posts include text(caption) and image(s).

-comment on posts.
+-comment on posts.

-reply comments.
+-reply comments.

-like commets.
+-like commets.

-profile page shows user details and posts with following and followers menu.
+-profile page shows user details and posts with following and followers menu.

-Admin features:
+-Admin features:

-admin can create or assign other admin accounts.
+-admin can create or assign other admin accounts.

-admin can see posts reported by more than specified number of users.
+-admin can see posts reported by more than specified number of users.

-admin can delete those reported posts.
+-admin can delete those reported posts.

-What you need to run this application:
+-What you need to run this application:

 Node
 MongoDB or Mongo Atlas

-How to run this application
+$ How to run this application

-Make sure MongoDB is running on your system or online. include MongoDB database link in .env file.
+-Make sure MongoDB is running on your system or online.
+-include MongoDB database link in .env file.
-Clone this repository
+-Clone this repository
-Open command line in the cloned folder,
+-Open command line in the cloned folder,
-To install dependencies for backend, run npm install in main folder.
+-To install dependencies for backend, run npm install in main folder.
-To run backend type command node server in main folder.
+-To run backend type command node server in main folder.
-To install dependencies for frontend , run npm install in /client folder.
+-To install dependencies for frontend , run npm install in /client folder.
-To run frontend type command npm start in /client folder.
+-To run frontend type command npm start in /client folder.
-Open localhost:3000 in the browser.
+-Open localhost:3000 in the browser.
 And application will be up and running.